 PARTNERS IN MEDICINE RECEPTION

-On April 8, 2015, the Partners in Medicine reception will be held for donors to Stanford Medicine and its annual funds—Hospital Partners, Med Fund, and Cancer Discovery Fund—at Sharon Heights Golf & Country Club in Menlo Park.
-The focus of the evening is to thank our generous Partners in Medicine donors and to celebrate and explore how their support helps us lead the biomedical revolution.
+On April 8, 2015, the Partners in Medicine reception was held for donors to Stanford Medicine and its annual funds—Hospital Partners, Med Fund, and Cancer Discovery Fund—at Sharon Heights Golf & Country Club in Menlo Park.
+The engaged audience learned about Stanford Medicine's bold next steps in leading the biomedical revolution, with a focus on precision health.

 UNDER ONE UMBRELLA